almax07082005/Calculator/README.md

 # Calculator

-This is simple GUI calculator written in Python.
+This is the best GUI calculator written in Python.
 You can read more detailed information in the corresponding realease.